Fresh Challenges To State Exclusions On Transgender Health Coverage

 Shortages in rural health care workforces, low rates of insurance coverage, and long distances from health care facilities have made it challenging for many Americans outside urban areas to find high-quality, affordable health care.
 Transgender people in rural areas often face particularly acute challenges when it comes to finding competent providers and obtaining health insurance.

-Douglas Knutson, a psychologist who studies health and resiliency among LGBTQ populations at the University of Illinois in Carbondale, said rural trans populations often have high rates of anxiety, depression and suicidality.
+Douglas Knutson, a psychologist who studies health and resiliency among LGBTQ populations at Southern Illinois University, said rural trans populations often have high rates of anxiety, depression and suicidality.

 That doesn't mean they're all eager to flee.
 Connections to home, land, language and heritage are powerful, said Knutson: "People have specific reasons for living in rural areas."